-HACSM has continued to rigorously and conscientiously expand program partnerships with a variety of educational institutions, work force development providers, and county and community health and social service providers.
-In October 2018, HACSM hosted its 6th Annual Housing & Resource EXPO.
-This year over 70 partner organizations attended and met with participants, enrolled them in services, assisted through financial training programs and savings plans, and connected them with job training and hiring services to name just a few.
-There were over 300 participants in attendance this year!
+HACSM continues to review the needs of program participants and has been expanding its partnerships with a variety of educational institutions, work force development providers, and health and social service providers.
+In October 2019, HACSM hosted its 7th Annual Housing & Resource EXPO.
+58 partner organizations attended and met with participants, enrolled them in services such as job training and hiring services, financial training, and savings plans.
+There were over 70 families in attendance!

-The 2018 Family, Fun, and Resource Expo!
+The 2019 Family, Fun, and Resource Expo!